CoreOffice/CoreXLSX/README.md

 CoreXLSX is a library focused on representing the low-level structure of XML-based XLSX spreadsheet format.
-It allows you to open a spreadsheet archive and maps its XML structure into model types that you can read directly from Swift.
+It allows you to open a spreadsheet archive and map its XML structure into model types expressed directly in Swift.

 ## Example